Lednerb/bilberry-hugo-theme/README.md

 })
 ```

-Then you only need to modify your `config.toml` to load the local init script and the libraries.
-You can either download the files and put them in your `/static` directory as well or reference them directly using a CDN.
+Then you only need to modify the `config.toml` file to load the local init script and the libraries.
+You can either download the files and put them in your site's `/static` directory or reference them directly using a CDN.
-Serving the files with your website reduces external dependencies, increases privacy and makes sure your website can be developed in an offline environment as well.
+Storing these files on your website reduces external dependencies, increases privacy, and allows you to develop your website in an offline environment.

 ```toml
 css_modules = ["..", "//cdnjs.cloudflare.com/ajax/libs/cookieconsent2/3.1.0/cookieconsent.min.css"]
 js_modules = ["..", "//cdnjs.cloudflare.com/ajax/libs/cookieconsent2/3.1.0/cookieconsent.min.js", "init-cookieconsent.js"]
 ```

 ## Translations
-This theme has support for multi-language sites and therefore translations for 10+ languages.
+Bilberry theme has built-in support for multi-language sites, and currently supports translations for more than 10 languages.
-If you want to contribute and improve this theme for all users, please check our translation project at [POEditor](https://poeditor.com/projects/view?id=202795)

-Feel free to submit a request for a new language or improve existing ones!
+Feel free to submit a request for a new language translation or improve existing ones!

 ## Credits
-Bilberry is inspired by the [WordPress theme Lingonberry](http://www.andersnoren.se/teman/lingonberry-wordpress-theme/), created by Anders Norén.
+Bilberry theme was inspired by the [WordPress theme Lingonberry](https://en-ca.wordpress.org/themes/lingonberry/) created by Anders Norén.

 Bilberry is a theme for the great [HUGO static site generator](https://gohugo.io).

-A big thank-you goes to [@Ipstenu](https://github.com/Ipstenu) for his help in [this thread](https://discourse.gohugo.io/t/search-index-json-file-for-lunr-js/6286/5?u=lednerb) that helped me to create the `index.json` for the algolia export.
+Special thank-you goes to [@Ipstenu](https://github.com/Ipstenu) for his help in [this thread](https://discourse.gohugo.io/t/search-index-json-file-for-lunr-js/6286/5?u=lednerb) that helped to create the `index.json` for the Algolia index.

 ## Support and Discussions
-If you enjoy this theme and want to stay up to date or just want to say thanks, have a look at this Discord Channel:
+If you like this theme and want to stay updated or just want to say thanks, check out this Discord channel:

 [![Discord](https://img.shields.io/discord/479643633814077465.svg?style=for-the-badge&label=Discord%20Chat&colorB=7289da)](https://discord.gg/vZVHJ4j)